 Instructions

-Rinse and shuck oysters, discarding any that are open.
+- Rinse and scrub oysters, discarding any that are open.
+Shuck each oyster and place in the serving dish(es).

-Top each oyster with 1 teaspoon creme fraiche, 1/8-1/4 teaspoon minced onion, and 1/8 teaspoon caviar.
-Serve cold.
+- Top each oyster with 1/4 teaspoon each of creme fraiche, minced shallot/onion, and caviar.
+Serve immediately.

 Hi!
 I’ve been following your website for a while